dotnet/designs/accepted/2021/statics-in-interfaces/README.md

         // We can't expose TSelf-- as some types only support one of the operations

+        // We don't support TResult as C# requires TSelf to be the return type

         static abstract TSelf operator ++(TSelf value);

+        static abstract TSelf checked operator ++(TSelf value);
     }

     public interface IDecrementable<TSelf>
         where TSelf : IDecrementable<TSelf>
     {
         static abstract TSelf operator --(TSelf value);

+        static abstract TSelf checked operator --(TSelf value);
     }

-    public interface IMultipliable<TSelf, TOther>
+    public interface IMultipliable<TSelf, TOther, TResult>
-        where TSelf : IMultipliable<TSelf, TOther>
+        where TSelf : IMultipliable<TSelf, TOther, TResult>
     {
-        // An multiplicative identity is not exposed here for the same reasons as IAddable<TSelf, TOther>
+        // A multiplicative identity is not exposed here for the same reasons as IAddable<TSelf, TOther>

         // We can't assume TOther * TSelf is valid as not everything is commutative